AlaSQL/alasql/README.md

 ### Known Bugs

-1. Dates comparing (sorting now is ok)
-2. Transactions
+1. Transactions
-3. ORDER BY clause on three or more UNIONS ( [See example in Alasql console](http://alasql.org/console?select 10 as a union all select 20 as a union all select 30 as a order by a desc) )
+2. ORDER BY clause on three or more UNIONS ( [See example in Alasql console](http://alasql.org/console?select 10 as a union all select 20 as a union all select 30 as a order by a desc) )
-4. AVG() does not work
+3. AVG() does not work

-5. There are many of others.
+Probably, there are many of others.
 Please, [give me a chance](https://github.com/agershun/alasql/issues) to fix them.
 Thank you!

 ### Future Plans